nathanstack24/crumble/README.md

 ## iOS Requirements Met
 - Autolayout using NSLayoutConstraint on all pages
-- UITableView used to display recipes on the main search page
-- UICollectionViews used to display filters being added in the search page, and filters being used to display recipes in the UITableView
+- Search Page: includes a UISearchBar, UICollectionView to list all of the ingredients being used as filters
+- Recipe Search Page: includes a UITableView of all recipes that fit the filters, and a UICollectionView of the filters being used
+- Recipe Page: includes titles, authors, descriptions, ingredients list, and instructions for recipes
 - UINavigationController used to navigate between login page, search page, recipe page, and profile page
+  - used when selecting "Search Recipes" button on main search page, when clicking on a recipe to see its information, and when clicking on the profile icon in the Navigation Bar
+  - includes a back button to return to the previous view controller
 - Integration with recipe API

 ## Backend Requirements Met